ids-s1-21/project-ECK/extra/Eila.md

 ![](Eila_files/figure-gfm/constructor-vs-finishing%20position-1.png)<!-- -->
-This visualisation shows us that drivers using Willams’ or McLaurens tend to have less wins than other constructors, and Mercedes again shows a strong lead.
+This visualisation shows us that drivers using Willams’ or McLaurens tend to do worse than other constructors, and Mercedes again shows a strong lead.
 This again suggests that having Mercedes as the constructor may lead to a better performance.